kredar/kredar.github.io/_posts/2023-09-09-AI-primer-for-pm-part2.md

 ## Introduction

-In [AI for PMs series Part I](/AI-primer-for-pm/), I discussed the history of Artificial Intelligence, the diversity of applications and AI use cases, and highlighted key considerations to keep in mind before embarking on the development of an AI product.
+In [AI for PMs Part I](/AI-primer-for-pm/), I discussed the history of Artificial Intelligence, the diversity of applications and AI use cases, and highlighted key considerations to keep in mind before embarking on the development of an AI product.
 In this part, I will delve into crucial aspects to be mindful of during the development of an AI product.
 I will address the following topics, provide examples, and suggest potential mitigation strategies:

 - Bias and Unfairness
 - Explainability